sahilsinha240/Portfolio/content/pages/dashboard.md

             textAlign: left
       - type: FeaturedItem
         title: Enrollee Detail Dashboard
-        text: >+
+        text: >
-          In this Powerbi dashboard, I completed the assignment that I received from PaperPedia and visualized enrollee registration dataset.
+          With the Powerbi dashboard, I was able to successfully complete the assignment from PaperPedia.
+The dataset I worked with contained enrollee registration information, which I was able to organize and visualize in an easy to understand manner.
+This process of sorting and displaying the data made it simpler for viewers to get a better understanding of the results.
         actions:
           - type: Button
             label: Github